 |Cloudy sky dotted with hot air balloons.|

 When I am outside, whether gardening, walking, driving, or just standing, I always look upward... many times.
 Doesn’t everybody?
 The majestic display often makes me feel minuscule and fills me with awe of the majesty and expanse of this world blanket of air.
 The sky's appearance is always changing, some days by the minute and some days over many hours.
-Only when the sky is could free does it ever look the same, when clouds are present, it is always different.
+Only when the sky is cloud free does it ever look the same, and even then, depending on the day and time, not always.
+When clouds are present, it is always different.
 In many ways, the sky defines not only our ability to live on Earth but also our daily reality.

 We judge the weather by its appearance, and to those gazing at the clouds, they provide predictive clues.
 They can be delightful, inspiring viewers' imaginations to visualize shapes like ships, or dragons, cats or whales in their vast undulating vastness.
 Clouds can change how the sun and its rays appear in the sky in fascinating ways.
 They can also show what will be an average, ordinary good day, or express impending storms of either rain or snow.
 Some cloud signs are so severe they indicate approaching danger.
 Thunderclaps startle us, and lightning bolts frighten but fascinate us.
 Tornadoes and hurricanes spell peril and disaster.